jniemann66/ferocious/readme.md

 The main cause of potential clipping during sample rate conversion is overshoot effects from the FIR filter when a sharp transient is present in the input signal.
 (Unfortunately, this is an inevitable consequence of using digital filters, and although the effect can be reduced somewhat through good filter design, it can never be completely eliminated)

-**Options/Enable Multi-Threading** uses the **--mt** option in ReSampler to enable multi-threading.
+**Options/Advanced Options/Enable Multi-Threading** uses the **--mt** option in ReSampler to enable multi-threading.
 This usually results in a significant speed improvement on multi-CPU systems. !

-**Options/Single-Stage Conversion** - Perform conversion in single-stage mode (only affects ReSampler 2.0.2 or higher).
-By default, ReSampler will perform conversions in multi-stage mode, but if desired, this menu option can force single-stage mode.
+**Options/Advanced Options/Multi-Stage Conversion** - Perform conversion in multiple stages  (only available with ReSampler 2.0.2 or higher).
+Performing the conversion in multiple stages (usually 3) is more efficient, and will result in significantly faster conversions.

+**Options/Advanced Options/Use a Temp File** - Use a temp file to avoid repetition of conversion when clipping is detected.
+In older versions of ReSampler, when clipping was detected, the entire conversion was repeated with the appropriate gain decrease.
+In order to avoid this unnecessary waste of time and CPU, ReSampler can now store its intermediate results in a temp file to facilitate fast gain adjustment when clipping is detected.

 **Options/Enable tooltips** - Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.